awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 You can use the group by operation to group time series data for specific values in a column\.

-For example, if you had the following table that tracked the average daily electricity usage in a household:
+For example, you have the following table that tracked the average daily electricity usage in a household\.

 **Average Daily Household Electricity Usage**